eldoy/sirloin/README.md

 * Full async / await support
 * Cors enabled by default

 Zero configuration required, create an HTTP API endpoint with only 3 lines of code.
-If you're using web sockets, the [wsrecon](https://github.com/fugroup/wsrecon) library is recommended as you'll get support for auto-reconnect, promises and callbacks out of the box.
+If you're using websockets, the [wsrecon](https://github.com/fugroup/wsrecon) library is recommended as you'll get support for auto-reconnect, promises and callbacks out of the box.

 ### INSTALL
 ```npm i flipflow``` or ```yarn add flipflow```